Affordable Therapy Options For Mental Health

 - National Eating Disorder Association Helpline:1-800-931-2237.

 When you call or text these organizations, you can speak to highly trained and compassionate individuals without the need for health insurance.
-Sometimes, they have personal experience with the concerns you’re facing and can guide you toward the next steps for treatment or support.
+Sometimes, they have personal experience with the concerns you’re facing and can guide you toward the next steps for treatment or therapy.
 However, it is important to note that these representatives are often unable to offer medical advice.

-Professional mental health services should be available, affordable, and convenient — and these therapy options and online resources are working to make this vision a reality.
-With BetterHelp and other online platforms like Open Path Collective, affordable counseling or therapy is within reach.
+Professional mental health therapy services should be available, affordable, and convenient — and these therapy options and online resources are working to make this vision a reality.
+With BetterHelp and other online therapy platforms like Open Path Collective, affordable counseling or therapy is within reach.

 As you begin your search to find a therapist, keep this guide handy.
 Regardless of your motivation for therapy, you deserve a compassionate, experienced professional who will honor your financial circumstances and mental health goals.